 I have for some time been traipsing around the web, in galleries, museums and art fairs looking at various photographs and am now convinced that lately many images have little to do with the actual scene.
 Or “actual” photography for that matter, except for the use of the camera to collect raw materials for photomontage.

-After teaching photography (digital, analogue and hybrid) for over 35 years it seems that the thenpast ten years to the current state of color nature photography is not only oriented towards Madison Avenue advertising over statement, but goes beyond a very over saturated dye transfer print.
+After teaching and exhibiting photography (digital, analogue and hybrid) for over 35 years it seems that the past ten years the current state of color nature photography is not only oriented towards Madison-Avenue-advertising-way-ovestatement, but goes beyond a very over saturated dye transfer print.
+Nature photography has become fantasy photography.

 So, here's my question at this juncture;

-I freely acknowledge that Fujichrome, Kodachrome, Exktachrome et al changed the relationships between the colors reflected and the colors as interpreted by their respective responses.
+I freely acknowledge that Fujichrome, Kodachrome, Ektachrome et. al. change the relationships between the colors reflected and the colors as interpreted by their respective responses.
+In fact whose to say that I see red or any colour the same as anyone else.

-I strongly suggest that they might do more harm than good in sensitizing the public to the beauty of the natural world.
+I strongly suggest that such oversexed fantasy “landscapes” might do more harm than good in sensitizing the public to the beauty of the natural world AS IT IS.
 The greens in the Hoh rainforest are not always glowing, iridescent, emerald green.
 They are striking nonetheless.
 They need no "sweetening".
 Such hypercolour imagery dulls the viewers' ability to appreciate the true subtle and simultaneously grand appearance of nature without hyperbole and Madison Avenue overstatement.